Sustainability

 scenario)

-carbon tax Increases in procurement and operational costs at stores,
+Carbon tax Increases in procurement and operational costs at stores,

 sales offices, logistics centers, etc. due to the introduction of a carbon tax.